kaliber5/ember-cli-yadda-opinionated/README.md

 Will crash if no elements or more than one element matched.

+If the referenced element is not fillable, a fillable element will be looked up inside the referenced element.

 Signature: `When I fill \"$text\" into $opinionatedElement`.

 Example: `When I fill "cheese" into the Username-Field`